meirisoda/school_fall2023/ARTS365B/Design Essay.md

 hyper-reality and space
 ```
 It was quite difficult to wrap all of these into one cohesive idea, and the only words I could think of were "portals" and "ambient spaces".
 I defined *ambient spaces* above as the space of possible movement.
 I believe ambience to be a very important subject, both by itself and also in my art.
-A lack of an obvious definition leaves meaning to be interpreted by the viewe
+A lack of an obvious definition leaves meaning to be interpreted by the viewer, who could be me or any other person.
+Another word that would describe the spaces and structures I create can be *limi*
 ## Bibliography and References
 ### Essays
 Note: are.na links contain pdfs